SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Code architecture and main features

-SymBoltz uses the same stage separation strategy, but automates and strengthens it with its knowledge of the symbolic equations.
-First, the full symbolic model is split into background and perturbation systems.
-Cubic Hermite splines are then constructed for all \emph{unknown} variables (like $a(\tau)$) to pass their solution from one stage to the next.
-This type of splines is perfect for interpolating ODEs, as cubic Hermite splines increase accuracy by taking both $\boldsymbol{u}(\tau)$ and $\boldsymbol{u}^\prime(\tau)$ into account, and $\boldsymbol{u}^\prime(\tau)$ is known analytically by definition \eqref{eq:ode}.
-In contrast, \emph{observed} variables (like $\Psi(\tau,k)$) are computed from the (splined) unknowns because their derivatives are not known analytically.
-Splining them directly would be less accurate.
-Modelers can simply write down a new background variable and access it in the perturbations for free.
-They can access any variable anywhere \emph{as if} solving the entire set of equations at once, while still benefiting from splining under the hood.
+SymBoltz uses the same stage separation strategy as other Boltzmann codes, but automates it with knowledge of the symbolic equations.
+First, all equations are split into background and perturbation stages.
+A Cubic Hermite spline is then constructed for all background unknowns (e.g., $a(\tau)$, $X_\Hy^+(\tau)$, $X_\He^+(\tau)$, $T_b(\tau)$, and $\kappa(\tau)$) and replaces the background unknowns in the perturbations.
+One vector-valued spline is used to avoid repeatedly looking up $\tau$ for every unknown.
+Hermite splines are optimal for interpolating ODEs, as they take both $\boldsymbol{u}(\tau)$ and $\boldsymbol{u}^\prime(\tau)$ into account for better accuracy, and $\boldsymbol{u}^\prime(\tau)$ is known analytically from $\boldsymbol{u}(\tau)$ through the ODE \eqref{eq:ode}.
+In contrast, observed variables (e.g., $\scrH(\tau)$) are computed from the (splined) unknowns, as their derivatives are not known directly and splining them is less accurate.
+This makes any background variable available in the perturbations \enquote{for free.} All stages of the Einstein–Boltzmann equations are solved as if they are one common system of equations, while stage separation is done automatically under the hood.

-The separation into background and perturbation stages just reflects the perturbative structure of the linearized Einstein-Boltzmann equations, where each order depends only on those before it, and is always guaranteed.
-However, they can often be broken further down: most thermodynamics (recombination) models can be separated from the background, and some variables have integral solutions (e.g. the optical depth $\kappa(\tau) = \int_{\tau_0}^\tau \kappa^\prime(\bar\tau) \mathrm{d}\bar\tau$ or line-of-sight integration) that can be computed in isolation after solving the differential equations.
-Over time, SymBoltz aims to extend the automatic background-perturbation separation by automatically incorporating more or \emph{all} stages of the equations at hand. \footnote{All stages can in principle be identified from a directed dependency graph between variables (e.g. from the Jacobian matrix).
-Cycles in the graph correspond to interdependent equations that must be integrated together in one ODE system (e.g. background and perturbations).
-Leaves with differentiated variables correspond to integral solutions.} This feature is a major advantage with access to the symbolic equations.
+The separation into background and perturbation stages is guaranteed.
+It just reflects the perturbative structure of the linear Einstein–Boltzmann equations, where each order depends only on lower orders.
+However, they can often be broken further down: most thermodynamics (recombination) models can be separated from the background, and integral solutions (e.g., the optical depth $\kappa(\tau) = \int_{\tau_0}^\tau \kappa^\prime(\bar\tau) \mathrm{d}\bar\tau$ and line-of-sight integration) can be computed after solving the differential equations.
+Future work could extend SymBoltz' background-perturbations separation to split all finer stages by symbolically inspecting the dependencies between variables in the equations.